strimzi/strimzi-kafka-oauth/README.md

 Its value points to OAuth2 Token Endpoint provided by authorization server.

 Strimzi Kafka OAuth supports three ways to configure authentication on the client.
-The first is to specify the clientId and clientSecret configured on the authorization server specifically for the individual client deployment.
+The first is to specify the client ID and secret configured on the authorization server specifically for the individual client deployment.

 This is achieved by specifying the following:
 - `oauth.client.id` (e.g.: "my-client")
 - `oauth.client.secret` (e.g.: "my-client-secret")

-When client starts to establish the connection with the Kafka Broker it will first obtain an access token from the configured Token Endpoint, authenticating with the configured clientId and clientSecret using client_credentials grant type.
+When client starts to establish the connection with the Kafka Broker it will first obtain an access token from the configured Token Endpoint, authenticating with the configured client ID and secret using client_credentials grant type.

 The second way is to manually obtain and set a refresh token: